alphagov/design-patterns/patterns/progress-indicator.md

 	</nav>
 </div>

-Remember:

-1. number the steps
-2. align them horizontally across the top of the screen
-3. add 'Back' and 'Next' links at the bottom of each screen
+You can add links to progress bars, but don't rely on this as users often don't recognise progress bars as a form of navigation.
+Instead, add 'Back' and 'Next' links at the bottom of each screen.
-4. make it clear which step they're on
-5. always show the final 'Done' step (NEEDS TESTING)

-### Variable order steps
+Remember to number the steps as this helps to emphasise the fact that there's a fixed order of completion.

+### 3. Vertical progress bar

-If people can complete the steps in any order, or if you can partially complete steps then use this layout in a left column instead.
+If you decide to let users complete the steps in any order, or if they can partially complete steps then use a vertical progress bar instead.

-#### Example

 <div class="pattern-example">
 	<nav role="navigation" class="vertical progress-indicator">